LHC@home

 LHC@home is a volunteer computing project researching particle physics that uses the Berkeley Open Infrastructure for Network Computing (BOINC) platform.
 The project's computing power is utilized by physicists at CERN in support of the Large Hadron Collider and other experimental particle accelerators.

-The project is run with the help of over 9,300 active volunteer users contributing more than 18,300 computers processing at a combined 144 teraFLOPS As of September 2024.
+The project is run with the help of over 1,260 active volunteer users contributing more than 3,000 computers processing at a combined 52 teraFLOPS As of September 2024.
 The project is cross-platform, and runs on a variety of computer hardware configurations.

 Applications

-The LHC@home project currently runs four applications—Atlas, CMS, SixTrack, and Test4Theory—which deal with different aspects of research conducted in LHC like calculating particle beam stability and simulating proton collisions.
+The LHC@home project currently runs four applications—Atlas, CMS, SixTrack, and Test4Theory—which deal with different aspects of research conducted in LHC such as calculating particle beam stability and simulating proton collisions.
 Atlas, CMS, and Test4Theory use VirtualBox, an x86 virtualization software package.

 Atlas

 Atlas uses volunteer computing power to run simulations of the ATLAS experiment.
 It can be run in VirtualBox or natively on Linux.